 I always put myself in the shoes of my customer and think how gutted I’d be if I bought something that wasn’t in the condition they listed it as.
 Unlike your title, I find it’s good to add more personality here.

 After all, people buy from people and this will really help them visualise themselves using your item.

-The condition is another mandatory field to help buyers find your stuff.
+The condition, along with other item specifics, is another mandatory field to help buyers find what you’re selling.
 Choose from either:

 - New – brand new item with tags